rvsrvs/jasdev.github.io/_posts/2015-08-02-tips-for-pair-programming.md

 ---

+## Footnotes:

-<sup>1</sup>: I was lucky enough to be in one of the first few batches that used Swift.
+[^1]: I was lucky enough to be in one of the first few batches that used Swift.

-<sup>2</sup>: Post about the lessons we learned coming soon!
+[^2]: Post about the lessons we learned coming soon!

-<sup>3</sup>: They have closed new registrations, post-Slack acquisition.
+[^3]: They have closed new registrations, post-Slack acquisition.
 So, you'll need an existing user to [invite you](http://blog.screenhero.com/post/110852538851/already-a-screenhero-user-heres-how-to-invite)!